dmitry-bdg/rsschool-cv/cv.md

 3. **Summary**: Purpose of my training the desire to start a career junior javascript developer.
 A main desire to grow to a specialist in the field of front-end developer.
 Participated in the recruitment Rs-school Q32019.
 4. **Skills**: The lately I have been persistently studying programming.
 The main focus in my learned of programming languages i devoted Java.
 During this time, I have studied the framework Spring.
 I also have knowledge of the initial level of a web developer at Javascript/HTML/CSS and frameworks Angular, React, Vue.
 Studied working with Oracle databases, MySql and structured query language (SQL).
 Windows Confident User.
 In the process of studying i studied business process modeling in the notation of BPMN 2.0 and UML.
+5. **Code example**: An example of the latest code (JS and Java) can be found [here](https://github.com/PsqNew) and [here](https://github.com/dmtiry-bdg).
+6. **Experience**: As part of my graduation work for my studies, I developed a Java language with database MySQL .Clothing selection system (size calculator).
+And all my projects, wich i did in time when stude in RSQ3.